hibernator11/notebook-identify-trends-corpora/README.md

 ### UK Doctoral Thesis Metadata from EThOS

 This [notebook](https://nbviewer.jupyter.org/github/hibernator11/notebook-emerging-topics-corpora/blob/master/ethos.ipynb) is based on the [UK Doctoral Thesis Metadata from EThOS](https://doi.org/10.23636/1344) that comprises the bibliographic metadata for all UK doctoral theses listed in EThOS, the UK's national thesis service.

+This additional [notebook](https://nbviewer.jupyter.org/github/hibernator11/notebook-emerging-topics-corpora/blob/master/ethos-subjects.ipynb) analyses the most common subjects for a particular term that appears in the abstracts.

 ### Library of Congress and Chronicling America digitized newspaper collection